cboulanger/citext/README.md

 ```
 **Step 2:** Extracting the layout from a PDF will be started by calling a Java module base on "CERMINE", by executing this command:
 ```
+(back to the root of the docker folder.)
+$ cd excite-docker
 $ sudo docker run -v $(pwd):/app excite_toolchain layout
 ```
 The outputs of this step are "Layout files", which will be available in this directory :